 If someone has already experienced an initial herpes outbreak, then they might wonder how often you should expect to get them in the future.
 There is no exact science for this either, but the average is two to four HSV-2 outbreaks a year.

 - Women can have outbreak recurrences on their cervix without knowing it.
 (About internal herpes outbreaks).

-- A commonly cited anecdotal scenario is that herpes outbreaks are more frequent within the first 4-5 years of having the virus, taper off, and then stop occurring altogether.
-This isn’t always the case, though, and there is the potential of outbreaks returning.
+- Herpes outbreaks are more frequent within the first 4-5 years of having the virus in most people.
+(2) They taper off, and sometimes stop occurring altogether.
+This isn’t always the case for all patients, though.

 - Some women experience outbreaks in conjunction with their menstrual cycles, which for them would be a trigger.

 Keeping outbreaks at bay will depend on whether or not triggers exist.
 There are some generally accepted triggers in the diet and lifestyle:

 - Stress – As mentioned above, there’s a strong correlation between stress and cold sores and genital herpes outbreaks.
 Stress can be emotional or physical (such as surgery).

 - Sex – Some couples with herpes state that the friction of intercourse causes genital irritation, and can sometimes trigger outbreaks.
 If this is a factor, minimize irritation by using lubrication if needed.
 (All you wanted to know about sex with herpes.)

 - Weakened immune system – Those with compromised or taxed immune systems will have more frequent outbreaks.

 - Hormones – Many women state that the hormone fluctuations before, during and after their periods often trigger outbreaks.

 - Diet High in Arginine – Learn about arginine-lysine ratios.
 Foods like almonds and chocolate can bring about herpes outbreaks.
 Read here about foods for preventing herpes outbreaks.

 How to Keep Herpes Dormant